imagine-space/TOMLWORKCV/README.md

 Phone: +447769992670

-I am a software engineer and artist.
-I achieved a distinction in a Masters course in Virtual and Augmented Reality at Goldsmiths College.
+I am a full-stack software engineer with a diverse range of technological interests.
+I achieved a distinction in a Masters course in Virtual and Augmented Reality at Goldsmiths College where my final project explored machine learning and human movement.
 Most recently I worked for crowdfunding firm Republic where I led a team to deliver regulatory software.
-Furthermore I founded a startup Imaginespace which explores Virtual Reality and art.

-Human and machine interaction has the potential to revolutionise society both creatively and functionally.
-My ambition is to help manifest this potential using state of the art Machine Learning and Mixed Reality.
-I am particularly excited by using technology to create entirely novel solutions and experiences.
+I have 4 years experience as a Ruby on Rails platform engineer with extensive experience building high quality and reliable software.
+Next I intend to expand my knowledge of development operations through learning Kubernetes and Terraform.
+Furthermore I aim to integrate artificial intelligence understanding with my platform developer expertise.

 ## Work Experience